 If your office decides to see a patient that does not have identification, you should have the patient sign an Eligibility Guarantee form.
 Please keep a copy of the signed form in patient's file.
-For form myrpo.com/providers/provider-resources
+Please visit www.myrpo.com/providers/provider-resources for a copy of the form.